MakeMeSenpai/Lucid-Dreams/README.md

+#Lucid Dreams

+synopsis
     The Main character will have to survive a wild dream, in which feels way too real.
 They will be sent to sleep due to a curse, and if they fail, they will end up having a heart attack and dieing in their wake.
 The Main character will get help from his friend in the real world while being stuck in a coma like state.

 ls
     Sam L Jackson - Dr. Will Wu